Learning how to make the best recipes for chicken and dumplings means you can easily enjoy endless varieties of the soul-warming meal.

 Can You Freeze Chicken and Dumplings?

-Sometimes the broth may be a bit thicker, as the starches absorb more liquid over time.
+The broth will typically be a bit thicker after freezing, as the starches absorb more liquid over time.

 You may need to add a little broth or water to thin it a bit when reheating.